leighwest/Jammming/README.md

 Click 'Create an App' and follow the on screen instructions.

-When you have your clientId, store it in the `clientId` variable found on line 3 in src -> util -> Spotify.js
+When you have your Client ID, store it in the `clientId` variable found on line 3 in src -> util -> Spotify.js

 To Start Server: